Category Archives: Royal Deaths and Illnesses

 What happened to Jacques Clément?

-Clément was immediately killed by the King’s guards, and later his body was quartered and burned.
-For his act, he was seen by many as a martyr – particularly by those who supported the Catholic League.
-He was praised by Pope Sixtus V, and it was even discussed that he should be canonized.
+The King’s guards immediately killed Clément.
+Later his body was quartered and burned.
+For his act, he was seen by many as a martyr, particularly by those who supported the Catholic League.
+He was praised by Pope Sixtus V, and it was even discussed that he should be canonized as a saint.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.